 The Buddhist Studies Program is designed for people who have attended three or more mindfulness meditation retreats and have a commitment to daily meditation practice.
-The course includes dharma talks, small and large group discussions, and guided sitting time.
-Participants will be expected to use the teachings as a focus of their meditation and daily life practice.
-Led by Mark Nunberg.
+This ongoing program is designed to deepen our understanding through the study and application of the teachings of the Buddha.
+Each class will include a short talk, small-group discussions, and guided sitting time.
+Participants will be expected to use the teachings as a focus for their daily practice.

 All Common Ground programs are offered freely in the spirit of generosity.
 To learn more about supporting the center and our teachers, click here.

 Zoom/In-person Buddhist Studies Course: Relating Wisely with the Hindrances with Shelly Graf & Mark Nunberg